Lead-learner, culture-builder, program-innovator, content-creator, design-thinker, project-manager

 Brady has been an international educator for over 16 years.
 He has taught in eight countries in a variety of leadership and teaching positions at leading IB and American schools.
 He believes in building school culture first and engaging stakeholders in a student-centered vision for positive change.
 Recent projects have included the implementation of standards-based learning practices across the high school, coordination of a new personalized learning program, and curricular re-design of traditional courses inline with the school’s Creativity, Innovation and Design (CID) framework.

-Brady is a doctoral candidate completing original research into the influence of working relationships on self-efficacy in school leaders.
+Brady holds a doctorate in educational leadership.
+His dissertation research studied the influence of working relationships on self-efficacy in school leaders.
 Before becoming an educator, Brady worked in technical sales and project management for a dot-com in southern California.

 Graduate certificate in School Administration and Supervision